caedentelfer/notehub/README.md

-# Group 41 - NoteHub: Note sharing webapp
+NoteHub: Note sharing webapp

 ## Getting Started

 To run locally, the packages need to be installed in /front end and /backend.
 The server needs to be run in /backend and the react app needs to run from /frontend.

-** This is all done automatically in the makefile: **
+**This is all done automatically in the makefile:**

 In the project root run: